ctrlplusb/easy-peasy/website/docs/docs/new-tutorial/connecting-your-store.md

 );
 ```

-## Application Progress
+## Review

-Awesome, the [store](/docs/api/store) is now exposed to our application components.
+Awesome, the [store](/docs/api/store) is now exposed to the application.

 Next up we will refactor our components to consume the state from the store.

-You can view the progress of our application refactor [here](https://codesandbox.io/s/easy-peasy-tutorial-connect-store-x8j25);
+You can view the progress of our application refactor [here](https://codesandbox.io/s/easy-peasy-tutorial-connect-store-1invi);